fliegwerk/fliegdoc/CONTRIBUTING.md

 Please only create issues for bug reports or feature requests.
 Issues discussing any other topics may be closed by the project's maintainers without further explanation.

-Do not create issues about bumping dependencies unless a bug has been identified and you can demonstrate that it effects this library.
+Do not create issues about bumping dependencies unless a bug has been identified, and you can demonstrate that it effects this library.

 **Help us to help you**